 How many times have we uttered the words, ‘I’m so disappointed with myself’ and mean every word, because it’s truly how we feel?
 If we fail to meet our expectations, or expectations are placed on us and we’re struggling to meet those, we become embroiled in our own personal battle.

 It also comes about when we think we’ve disappointed someone who has expectations of us, because we feel we’ve let them down.
 Unfortunately, for some of us, the pressure is already on for us to perform no matter what.
 If the pressure isn’t coming from someone else, we put the pressure on ourselves.
-We set our own standards.

 For example, if we make one bad meal that doesn’t make us a bad cook, but if we’re trying to achieve a medal that takes us completely out of our comfort zone, then of course we will be disappointed if we don’t achieve it.
 It does depend on how high we set the bar.

 We must accept what we can do, is what we can do and be okay with it.
 So the next time you’re disappointed with yourself, you can tell yourself you didn’t fail, but that what you tried to do failed, but there can be countless reasons for that, the biggest reason is because it was never meant to be.